 The Energy Consumers Australia Board Members bring a wealth of knowledge and experience in consumer advocacy, the energy market and regulation.
 Each Director brings their own unique perspective to the strategic direction of Energy Consumers Australia.

-Virginia is a lawyer, corporate governance consultant and a company director.
+Virginia is a lawyer, corporate governance expert and a company director.
 She was previously a partner of commercial law firm, Finlaysons.
 She has significant experience in national regulatory environments through her previous governance positions as a National Competition Councillor, a National Transport Commissioner, and as the Independent Chair of the Telecommunications Ombudsman Council.
 Virginia also Chairs our Reference Committee.

 The Energy Consumers Australia team are committed to promoting the long-term interests of Australian residential and small business energy consumers.

 Chief Executive Officer

 Dr Brendan French is a leading consumer protection and dispute resolution expert, with extensive executive experience across corporate, academic, public, and community spheres.

 Prior to joining Energy Consumers Australia as CEO, Brendan championed consumer interests as the Commonwealth Bank’s Executive General Manager Customer and Community Advocacy and before that as Deputy Ombudsman at the Energy and Water Ombudsman NSW (EWON).
 He also taught in the Law School at Western Sydney University, was a Board director for a number of consumer and charitable organisations, and is a published author of academic and popular texts.
 Brendan holds a doctorate in the History of Ideas and has been awarded for his innovative work on fostering trust between community, corporates and government.